- 40 (ft.)

 Outback Boat Company is a generation ahead in design, materials, and construction methods equating to truly unique and superior vessels.
 Custom built for a knowledgeable owner by a team of skilled marine craftsmen from around the South Florida area.
-This boat has traveled around extensively and fished from the Turks and Caicos up to the Outer Banks.
+This boat has traveled around extensively from the Turks and Caicos up to the Outer Banks.
 Newly repowered, this vessel is now equipped with triple Suzuki 300 HP Four Strokes under warranty until 2017.
 She has a sweet spot at 38 MPH cruise burning 33 GPH with a max speed of 58 MPH.
 Unbeatable fuel economy for a forty foot express Sport Fishing vessel.

 Please take the time to learn about the unique construction method of this vessel found under Full Details.

 COMPLETE FACE LIFT JUST COMPLETED April 29, 2014

 Hull and Topside Paint

 2 New Suzuki 300 HP on Jack Plates in 2009 (warranty expired)

 Owner added a third motor in 2012 still under warranty until 2017.